Research

 Adding Magnetohydrodynamics (MHD) to Cholla (Spring 2020 - Present)

-I am working with Professor Evan Schneider to further develop Cholla a code for simulating astrophysical hydrodynamics.
+I worked with Professor Evan Schneider to further develop Cholla a code for simulating astrophysical hydrodynamics.
 Cholla is a 3D hydrodynamics code that uses GPUs in parallel to greatly accelerate solving the equations of hydrodynamics.
-I am working on adding magnetohydrodynamics (MHD) to Cholla to allow us to simulate the affects of electromagnetic fields on galactic winds.
-This will lay the groundwork for adding cosmic rays to the model in the future.
+I added magnetohydrodynamics (MHD) to Cholla to allow us to simulate the affects of electromagnetic fields on galactic winds.

 Masters Thesis: